Investing in Berwick

 Updated figures are now available for the distribution of food bank parcels.
 You can visit the page here to find out more.

 We are looking into setting up a car club where residents can access a vehicle from a dedicated spot in town and use it for a small charge.
-More information available on this poster car-club-scheme-poster and you can also visit this link below to take the online survey. http://www.smartsurvey.co.uk/s/L163V/
+You can visit this link below to take the online survey and get further inofmration. http://www.smartsurvey.co.uk/s/L163V/